Suvink/docs-choreo-dev/en/pe-docs/docs/administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md

     !!! info
         - In azure, there are two versions of access tokens available.
 By default, the IDP applications you create use the v1 access token.
 Therefore, if you intend to use the v1 access token, when providing the `Well-Known URL`, omit the v2.0 path segment from the URL.
 [Learn more](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#token-formats)
         For example, convert `https://login.microsoftonline.com/<tenant-id>/v2.0/.well-known/openid-configuration`-> `https://login.microsoftonline.com/<tenant-id>/.well-known/openid-configuration`
-        - If you intend to work with v2.0, then the IDP application's manifest should be changed as explained in the [access tokendocumentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#token-formats).
+        - If you intend to work with v2.0, then the IDP application's manifest should be changed as explained in the [access token documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/access-tokens#token-formats).

 9. Leave the **Apply to all environments** checkbox selected.
 However, if you want to restrict the use of the external IdP to a certain environment, you can select them from the **Environments** list.
 10. Review the endpoints and click **Next**.